 Bookish knowledge, philosophical ideas and practical tips that have been found in books have exercised tremendous influence on contemporary witch doctors.
 This undoubtedly applied also to the healers of the previous century and of the beginning of this century.
 At this point I should like to mention again Tiitsu Seiu who besides publications on herbal remedy and esoteric and magical teachings was also very fond of chemistry books and the like.
-He subscribed for periodicals and books in many languages (Kõiva 1989:92).
+He subscribed for periodicals and books in many languages (Kõiva 1989: 92).
 Today there is a wide variety of esoteric literature of different origin to choose between; the reading languages have also changed.
-In the 1970s and 80s manuscript translations from English, German and Russian circulated.
-Along with Estonian translations people began to read Russian.
+In the 1970s and 1980s manuscript translations from English, German and Russian circulated.
+Along with Estonian translations people started to read Russian.
 Very typical of the 80s was focusing on oriental medicine and philosophy.
-It was not before the 90s that opportunities emerged to study in China and other centres of oriental medicine.
-On the other hand, the 80s are probably the most Russianbiased decade.
+It was not before the 1990s that opportunities emerged to study in China and other centres of oriental medicine.
+On the other hand, the 1980s are probably the most Russianbiased decade.
 Oriental medicine came to be known mostly through the mediation practised in the Russian language.
 Russian training centres trained Estonians, too.
 Russian publications circulated in the greatest numbers.
-In the 70s original treatises by Estonian witch doctors were often passed from hand to hand.
-A new phenomenon in the publication of esoteric teachings of witch doctors were compilations (Paju 1995), guidebooks (Aarma 1996; Vigala Sass 1992) or original works.
+In the 1970s original treatises by Estonian witch doctors were often passed from hand to hand.
+A new phenomenon in the publication of esoteric teachings of witch doctors were compilations (Paju 1995), guidebooks (Aarma 1993; Vigala Sass 1991; 1992a; 1992b; 1992c; 1992d; 1992e; 1993; 1996; Heintalu 2003; 2005) or original works.
 I would like to stress the role of original literature.
-The first books by well-known psychics and folk healers that were published in the 90s were bought and read by many.
+The first books by well-known psychics and folk healers that were published in the 1990s were bought and read by many.
 Differentiation is only a recent phenomenon and now such material is oriented only to a close circle of sympathizers.
-Remarkably great is the popularity of Luule Viilma's The Teaching of Survival (Viilma 1996) and The Teaching of Living (Viilma 1994).
-Luule Viilma, a gynaecologist by profession, has been in the alternative medicine since the late 1980s.
+Remarkably great is the popularity of Luule Viilma's A Teaching of Survival, I-VIII (Viilma 1995; 1996; 1997; 1999; 2000; 2002a; 2002b; 2003).
+Luule Viilma (1950-2002), a gynaecologist by profession, was in the alternative medicine since late 1980s.
 Her real fame was brought by her books that are cherished by people of different occupations.
-She is equally popular among unread people and top intellectuals.
+She was equally popular among unread people and top intellectuals.
 In essence, her teaching is akin to Christian moral code and the teaching of forgiveness, combined with the healer's personal views to form an integral whole.
 The book describes typical situations, claiming that diseases originate in people's depravity, wrong way of thinking, and that they can be removed by forgiveness.
-Just forgive - and all afflictions, even malignant tumours, are eliminated that is Luule Viilma's teaching.
+Just forgive - and all afflictions, even malignant tumours, are eliminated - that is Luule Viilma's teaching.